 pair_style meam/spline pair_coeff * * Ti.meam.spline Ti pair_coeff * * Ti.meam.spline Ti Ti Ti

 The meam/spline style computes pairwise interactions for metals using a variant of modified embedded-atom method (MEAM) potentials (Lenosky).
-The total energy E is given by
+For a single species (“old-style”) MEAM, the total energy E is given by

 where rho_i is the density at atom I, theta_jik is the angle between atoms J, I, and K centered on atom I. The five functions Phi, U, rho, f, and g are represented by cubic splines.

 The meam/spline style also supports a new style multicomponent modified embedded-atom method (MEAM) potential (Zhang), where the total energy E is given by

 where the five functions Phi, U, rho, f, and g depend on the chemistry of the atoms in the interaction.
 In particular, if there are N different chemistries, there are N different U, rho, and f functions, while there are N(N+1)/2 different Phi and g functions.
 The new style multicomponent MEAM potential files are indicated by the second line in the file starts with “meam/spline” followed by the number of elements and the name of each element.